Youngcius/ustc-cs-machine-learning/README.md

 seaborn
 ```

-## Project 1: Support Vector Machine (SVM) Classifier based on Sequential Minimal Optimization (SMO) Algorithm
+## Project 1: SVM Classifier based on SMO Algorithm

-This project realized a linear classifier based on the model of Support Vector Machine (SVM), using Sequential minimal optimization (SMO) algorithm to optimize super parameters.
+This project realized a linear classifier based on the Support Vector Machine (SVM) model, using Sequential Minimal Optimization (SMO) algorithm to optimize super parameters.

 - Dataset: [face.xlsx](./svm-smo/face.xlsx) is serial human face emotion data and labels.
 The dataset itself is not so large.